James4Ever0/notes/chatgpt.md

 according to my point of view, chatgpt is just specialized on chat, or socialized in other words.

-the elo rating system is the key to facebook social network, many zero-sum games. basically it is some revolution rating system.
+the elo rating system is the key to facebook social network, many zero-sum games. basically it is some revolution rating system. to do such rating system effectively one shall use along with classifiers and embeddings.

 ## analysis about how to make such model